Faith overtones in Occupy protests but leaders wary

 He noted that Pope Benedict had made similar suggestions in his encyclical Caritas in Veritate (Love in Truth) in 2009.

-Media attention there has focused on charges from conservatives that the protesters were anti-Semitic, an allegation more liberal Jews have rejected as a smear.
+Media attention there has focussed on charges from conservatives that the protesters were anti-Semitic, an allegation more liberal Jews have rejected as a smear.

 Jewish Week said some activists thought some rabbis were wary of offending donors on Wall Street but it could not find evidence of any donors threatening to cut off funds.